UWRF Teaching Program: Programs

 The teaching program at the University of Wisconsin–River Falls offers a variety of majors and minors.
 These include many departments on campus from dance to art education to areas such as chemistry or economics.
 The teaching program offers degrees in early childhood, elementary, and secondary education.
 These three degrees prepare students to become excellent practitioners in their field.
 The University of Wisconsin–River Falls is the only public university in the country that has a Montessori graduate program for elementary education.
 River Falls also is one of two in the nation to offer a graduate-level Montessori program in early childhood education.

 Common Core

-The Common Core is supported and thoroughly taught and explained in the teaching program at the University of Wisconsin River Falls.
-The reason the Common Core is incorporated into the courses is due to the fact that it is being implemented in schools more and more each day.
-The practices the Common Core outlines are used everyday now in most classrooms and most students do not know how to teach without learning them while taking the main teaching courses in college.
-Therefore, it is important to include the Common Core as a part of the teaching program because it is imperative to preparing a student to become a great teacher.
+The Common Core program is thoroughly taught and explained in the teaching program at the University of Wisconsin River Falls.
+It was implemented due to the rising popularity of the Common Core curriculum in an attempt to better prepare teachers.